 - Location location location – obviously one of the best, and most obvious, reasons to stay onsite at Walt Disney World is the location.
 There is nothing like being encased in the Disney bubble 24/7; you truly can forget about the outside world and concentrate on your vacation and spending time with your family.
 The Disney resorts are all incredibly well-themed, with immaculate attention to detail.
 If you’re traveling with kids, they will go nuts for all of the Disney details; from the over-sized character figurines at the All-Star Resorts, to the Lion King-style savannah at Disney’s Animal Kingdom Resort (complete with free-roaming giraffes, zebra, and wildebeest!), Disney is all around you.

 - FastPass+ – if you haven’t been to Walt Disney World in the last few years, you might not be familiar with the new FastPass+ system.
-If this is all new to you, I would highly recommend checking out this post at It’s a Disney World After All to get you through the basics.
-If you’re more familiar with the system, then you’ll know that a huge perk to staying onsite at a Walt Disney World resort is getting to book your FastPass+ reservations ahead of everybody else; 60 days from your check-in date.
+A huge perk to staying onsite at a Walt Disney World resort is getting to book your FastPass+ reservations ahead of everybody else; 60 days from your check-in date.
 This makes a huge difference when you’re looking to book for the headline rides, such as Frozen Ever After at Epcot, or the Seven Dwarves Mine Train at Magic Kingdom.
 Once FastPass+ reservations open up for other guests at 30 days out, many of those FastPass+ slots are only available at inconvenient times – if they’re available at all!
 I would easily say that this is the biggest perk to staying onsite if you there are attractions you absolutely must-do, especially if traveling with little ones.

 - Extra Magic Hours (EMH) – Extra Magic Hours, or EMH, refer to times that the Walt Disney World parks are only open to resort guests.
 There are EMH every single day, either before the parks open, or after they close, and they vary from park to park each day.
 These EMH are gold; you wouldn’t believe the difference they make in getting as many rides done as possible.
 For example, if Magic Kingdom opens to the public at 9am, EMH might start as early as 7am.
 If you are able to get up and out – I know, easier said than done! – that early, you will be able to ride a huge number of popular attractions with little to no wait before anyone else even enters the parks.
 This is also super helpful if there’s a FastPass+ that you might have missed; you can go to this attraction during EMH and ride with a much shorter line than you would if you tried during the day.
 If you’re traveling with kids, especially young kids, chances are you’ll be up early anyway, so you might as well take advantage of these!
 EMH also go on after the parks close, and if you have older kids, or kids who are able to stay up later, this can be a really fun new way to see the parks in a whole new way.